codeguy/php-the-right-way/_posts/05-01-01-Databases-and-PDO.md

 # Databases and PDO

 Many times your PHP code will use a database to persist information.
 If you use a database, use `PDO` to talk with it.
-PDO is a database abstraction library &mdash; (usually) built into PHP &mdash; that provides a common interface to talk with many different databases.
+PDO is a database access abstraction library &mdash; (usually) built into PHP &mdash; that provides a common interface to talk with many different databases.
+PDO allows you to use the same PHP calls to talk to many different databases, but does not translate SQL to different dialects.

 More importantly, `PDO` allows you to safely inject foreign input (e.g. IDs) into your SQL queries without worrying about database SQL injection attacks.
 This is possible using PDOStatements and bound parameters.